spacetelescope/jwst/CONTRIBUTING.md

 ## Creating a development environment

 When developing `jwst` (or any other Python package), you should install the package locally to a development environment.

+> [!TIP]
-Python "environments" are isolated Python installations, confined to a single directory, where you can install packages, dependencies, and tools without cluttering your system Python libraries.
+> Python "environments" are isolated Python installations, confined to a single directory, where you can install packages, dependencies, and tools without cluttering your system Python libraries.

 The easiest way to create a development environment is with `virtualenv`:
 ```shell